"Hey, Marina! Got any plans for the holidays?"

 "Yeah."

 "What kind of gifts?
-It's a big societal event, so I need to get something quality, right?"
-She frantically flipped through her papers until she found a blank one, and quickly started scribbling ideas.
+It's a big social event, so I need to get something quality, right?"
+She frantically flipped through her papers until she found a blank one, and started scribbling ideas.
 Pearl likes... music, um... oh stars.
 What did Pearl even like?
 She'd been friends with the inkling for a month now, and she didn't even know!

 "Artisan crafts!"
 She shouted.
 "Getting in contact with the artisans would be a good idea right, for something high quality?"

-"I... suppose if the recipient enjoys that kind of thing."
 Sven watched her for a few seconds, before clearing his throat.
 "This might just be my opinion as a stilted old timer, but I think you're already overthinking it.
-A gift needs to mean something, to be something the other person likes.
+A gift simply needs to mean something, to be something the other person likes.
 Anyone can shove an expensive piece of junk in front of someone else, but that's not special."

 "It needs to be special..."
 Marina trailed off.
 That already killed the scant few ideas she had, but those weren't very good anyway.
 What could she get Pearl that was special?

 That mentality was how she found herself staring up at a TV screen in the middle of the Plaza.
-None of what she was staring at mattered in any way, but it was fast enough, bright enough, and utterly lacking enough substance that she was content to let it flicker on and eat her mind.
+None of what she was staring at mattered in any way, but it was fast enough, bright enough, and utterly lacking enough substance that she was content to let it flicker on and eat her attention.

 "Hold onto your tentacles..."
 Huh, wait, what?